iann0036/tf-cfn-provider/docs/providers/kubernetes/ClusterRoleBinding.md

 `RoleRef` - (Required) The ClusterRole to bind Subjects to.
 For more info see [Kubernetes reference](https://kubernetes.io/docs/admin/authorization/rbac/#rolebinding-and-clusterrolebinding).

-`Subject` - (Required) The Users, Groups, or ServiceAccounts to grand permissions to.
+`Subject` - (Required) The Users, Groups, or ServiceAccounts to grant permissions to.
 For more info see [Kubernetes reference](https://kubernetes.io/docs/admin/authorization/rbac/#referring-to-subjects).

 ## See Also